What are PCI DSS merchant levels?

 PCI DSS merchant levels

-- Level 2: Merchants with between 1 million and 6 million transactions annually, across all channels
+- Level 2.
+Merchants with between 1 million and 6 million transactions annually, across all channels.

-- Level 3: Merchants with between 20,000 and 1 million online transactions annually.
+- Level 3.
+Merchants with between 20,000 and 1 million online transactions annually.

 Why merchant levels are used

-Who the PCI DSS levels apply to
+Who do PCI DSS levels apply to?

-The card companies can charge merchants that are not in compliance with PCI DSS penalties that range from $5,000 to $100,000 per month until they address each compliance issue.
+Card companies can charge merchants that are not in compliance with PCI DSS penalties that range from $5,000 to $100,000 per month until they address each compliance issue.